nyssLab/fashionette/README.md

 - Added 404 page for front end
 - API docs at /docs

+# Project structure
+#### Front end
+- Home page at / : for TV Shows listing
+- Search page using the search input in header
+- Single TV Show page by clicking any item
+- About us page (dummy)
+- 404 page for any other route
+#### Back end
+- /admin for administration (use _**admin@fashionette.test**_ / _**secret**_ to login to /admin)
+- /api/shows?lastId=0 for TVShows listing (lastId : last TVShow id for simpler pagination)
+- /api/shows/search?q=deadwood to search for TV Shows (q: search word)
+- /api/shows/{id} to show a specific TVShow (example /api/shows/3 )

-## Steps to install
+# Steps to install

 - Clone project
 - `npm install`
 - `composer install`
-- Configure Database parameters in .env file
+- Create and .env file from .env.example and configure Database parameters in it
+- `php artisan key:generate`
 - `php artisan project:install`

-## TODO if we had more time
+# TODO if we had more time

 - Users authentication
 - Favorite show and watch later lists